tsantalis/RefactoringMiner/documentation/mcp.md

 Starting server: http://127.0.0.1:6789
 ```

 MCP tools do not auto-open the desktop browser.
-They return the URL in the tool result so the user or client can decide when to open it.
+They bind WebDiff to `127.0.0.1` and return the URL in the tool result so the user or client can decide when to open it.
 Repeated browser-tool calls replace the active local WebDiff view in the MCP server process.
-If the requested port is invalid or already occupied by another process, the tool returns an `error` result with a warning instead of corrupting the stdio protocol.
+If the requested port is invalid or already occupied by another process, the tool returns an `error` result with a diagnostic summary and warnings instead of corrupting the stdio protocol.

 Example file-content browser request: